Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Problem 1: Frequent, urgent need to urinate.
-“Often, these women don’t actually leak urine, but the fear of leaking drives them to urinate frequently, every hour or every time they are close to a toilet,” explains Shayzreen Roshanravan, M.D., a urogynecologist on the medical staff at Baylor Regional Medical Center at Plano.
+“Often, these women don’t actually leak urine, but the fear of leaking drives them to urinate frequently, every hour or every time they are close to a toilet,” explains Shayzreen Roshanravan, MD, a urogynecologist on the medical staff at Baylor Scott & White Medical Center - Plano.
 “This habitual toileting trains the bladder to no longer listen to the brain.
 As a result, the bladder is in control.”

 Solution: Sometimes it’s as simple as evaluating and adjusting your diet.
 Dr. Roshanravan points to coffee and acidic foods such as tomatoes and citrus as common culprits.
 “Women don’t have to stop eating and drinking things that bring them joy, they just need to decrease the amount or consider substituting with other foods,” she says.

 Problem 2: Frequent, urgent need to urinate and leaking a small amount of urine (when they feel the urge to urinate and are on their way to the bathroom).